 - Abnormal movement and atrophy of the arm

 - Limited sensation and coordination of the affected arm

 - Broken bones (i.e. collar bone or upper arm bone)

 - Limpness or hanging of the arm from the shoulder.

 Fight to Recover the Compensation Your Child Needs to Live a Full Life

 These symptoms can create long-term challenges and limitations for children, and may result in costly medical treatment, long-term medical monitoring, increased risks of infections and other medical conditions, and other economic and non-economic damages for children and their parents.

-Birth injury lawsuits provide an opportunity to recover these damages, which is why it is so important that families work with knowledgeable malpractice attorneys who can maximize their opportunity for securing needed compensation.
+Birth injury lawsuits provide an opportunity to recover these damages, which is why it is so important that families work with knowledgeable Erb's palsy attorneys in Indianapolis who can maximize their opportunity for securing needed compensation.

 Call (888) 204-8440 to Request a FREE Case Evaluation